-The Three Lakes Trail (perhaps misnamed since a 1993 levee failure drained Beanblossom Lake) is loop of just over ten miles.
+The Three Lakes Trail (N 39 19.333 W 86 25.407; now misnamed since a 1993 levee failure drained Beanblossom Lake) is a loop of just over ten miles.
 It starts and ends near Cherry Lake, and follows a roughly triangular path, with a lake (or former lake) at each vertex.
 The trail lies to the west and south of the forest headquarters.
 Though the tread is relatively flat along ridge lines or stream valleys, expect numerous climbs and descents, particularly as you cross from one ridge to another.

 Scout Ridge Trail

-Scout Ridge Nature Preserve is adjacent to the Youth Campground.
-A 2 mile loop begins behind the shelter house, descends to follow the course of an intermittent stream through a scenic valley, and then climbs back to the start, past large beech trees.
-The Illinois glacier stopped here more than 100,000 years ago.
+Scout Ridge Nature Preserve (Trailhead: N 39 19.762 W 86 24.914) is adjacent to the Youth Campground.
+A two-mile loop begins behind the shelter house, descends to follow the course of an intermittent stream through a scenic valley, and then returns past large beech trees.
+The Illinois glacier stopped here 100,000+ years ago.

 There are several other trails.
-The Tree Identification Trail is an easy one mile loop that starts near the forest headquarters.
-The Mason Ridge Trail (about 3 miles) shadows the main forest road and shares about half its tread with the Low Gap Trail.
-The forest is also the northern terminus of the Tecumseh Trail, a forty-two mile link to Brown County State Park that hiking advocates hope will someday comprise the northern third of the greater Knobstone Trail.
+The Tree Identification Trail is an easy one-mile loop that starts near the forest headquarters.
+The Mason Ridge Trail (about three miles) shadows the main forest road and shares about half its tread with the Low Gap Trail.
+Morgan-Monroe State Forest is also the northern terminus of the Tecumseh Trail, a forty-two mile link to Brown County State Park that hiking advocates hope will someday comprise the northern third of the greater Knobstone Trail.